clara-not-claire/cs184-final-proj/index.md

 **Week 4, April 28-May 2**
 - Finish up any tasks from above.
-- If time permits, try adding different/multiple light sources to the scene.
+- If time permits, try adding in any of the extensions listed in "what we hope to achieve".
 - Create project video, finalize webpage, and generate deliverable images.